zefiros-software/SerLib/README.md

   but doing so will improve the size and serialisation speed.
 All types will be stored and grouped by their own types.
 * Message migrations, migriting your old message format to your new message formats with nice abstraction.
 * Big endian platform support.
 (Only the runtime is not yet compatible)
-* Pointer Patching; Creating objects based off reflection, and make sure references are kept between sessions.
+* Pointer Patching: Creating objects based off reflection, and make sure references are kept between sessions.
-* Reflection based serialisation; Define the outlay of your classes using a reflection library, which then can be used for serialisation.
+* Reflection based serialisation: Define the outlay of your classes using a reflection library, which then can be used for serialisation.
 * XML and JSON serialisation, based on reflection.
 No need for adjustments, and also makes conversion between binary and text formats possible.